rebelsky/sams-assorted-musings-reflections/ndd-01.md

 But, well, there are a lot of ducks.
 So, I'm going to write a series of occasional essays instead.
 This essay is the first.

 It's Thursday morning.
+On my way in, I stopped in to visit the basement dwellers in the Forum for a few minutes.
+Now I'm in my office.
 The only thing I have scheduled this morning is a department meeting at 11:00 (followed by an errand at 11:30, an SEPC meeting at noon, a visitor at 1:00, a student at 1:30, a class from 2:00 to 4:00, tea at 4:00, a talk at 4:15, and dinner with the speaker after that).
 Officially, this is supposed to be research time.
 Unofficially, this is time for me to catch up on things, to respond to email messages, and to get ready for the rest of the day.
 I had planned to (a) finalize our visitor's schedule, (b) get ready for the two meetings, and (c) work on my classes for tomorrow.

 ---